-All participants will receive a $5,000 stipend, plus a travel, housing, and food allowance sufficient to cover costs.
-Space has been reserved in student summer scholar dorm housing for REU participants from out of town what want to take advantage of it.
+All participants will receive a $5,000 stipend for the summer, plus a stipend for travel, housing, and food allowance.
+We've reserved space in student summer scholar dorm housing for REU participants from out of town, for those who want to take advantage of it.

 Admission to the REU program is competitive and will be based on the applicant's academic preparation and potential to perform research in an area of robotics.
 We ask all applicants to submit an academic transcript, answer questions about their areas of interest and experience outside of academics (such as leadership roles), and the names of two people willing to write letters of reference in support of the application.
 We are particularly interested in applicants with diverse backgrounds, such as an interest in psychology, mathematics, biology, or art, because robotics touches on all of these fields.

 We are specifically looking for students who have a demonstrated passion for outreach, diversity and engagement.

 Students from all institutions, including Oregon State University, are welcome to apply.
 Students from traditionally under-represented groups, and from colleges and universities that have limited research facilities, including tribal colleges and universities and community colleges, are particularly encouraged to apply.